Netcentric/accesscontroltool/docs/BestPractices.md

 ```

-## Use fragment groups for functional aspects
+## Use fragment groups for functional aspects and content access

 You should separate rights for functional aspects (e.g. access to DAM editor, CRX/DE or tag management) and content.
-This means there are groups just for tool access (we call them fragment-... here) but not for content.
+This means there are groups just for tool access (we call them fragment-... here) and others just for content (we call them content-.. here).
 This way you can enable access to required tools easily and editors only see what they need on the welcome page.

-The group that is effectively assigned to a user then includes a functional group for tooling access and content permissions.
+The group that is effectively assigned to a user then includes a functional group for tooling access and content groups.

 <img src="images/fragments.png">

 In this case the user is a content manager.
-So the group "contentmanager" provides him the content permissions + the functional group "fragment-contentmanager" to enable the right tools.
+So the group "contentmanager" provides him the content groups + the functional group "fragment-contentmanager" to enable the right tools.
 The group "fragment-contentmanagers" includes functional aspects such as "fragment-dam" for access to DAM tool.
 It also includes the groups "fragment-restrict-for-everyone" and "fragment-basic-allow".

 * fragment-restrict-for-everyone: initially denies access to all tools and content, includes all deny rules
 * fragment-basic-allow: allows access to nodes that are readable for all users (e.g. /content without subnodes)

 Please note that the functional fragment groups do not provide any content access.
-Read/write access to a website is provided by the group "contentmanager" only.
+Read/write access to a website is provided by the groups "content-project1-read" and "content-project1-write".